 Stephen Foster Folk Culture Center State Park

-A timber thinning project is now complete and we are working with local volunteer groups to reopen the closed trail portions; a section of the Florida Trail remains open.
+The timber thinning project is now complete and we are working with local volunteer groups to reopen the closed trail portions; a section of the Florida Trail remains open.
 For additional information, please call the ranger station at 386-397-4331.

 Welcome to Stephen Foster Folk Culture Center State Park